isomerpages/moe-dunmansec/_our-programmes/Humanities Programme.md

 ![](/images/Department%20Photos/Humanities/Sec%201%20HI%202019%201.jpg)

-<iframe width="560" height="315" src="https://www.youtube.com/embed/pZyY8eDiR68" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<p style="text-align: center;"><iframe width="560" height="315" src="https://www.youtube.com/embed/pZyY8eDiR68" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></p>

 **Sensory Skills Programme**

-The Geography Unit from the Humanities Department introduced an initiative named the ‘**Sensory Skills Programme (SSP)**’ in 2019.
+<p style="text-align: justify;">The Geography Unit from the Humanities Department introduced an initiative named the ‘**Sensory Skills Programme (SSP)**’ in 2019.
 It is linked to the **NSS** (Nature Society Singapore)-**ESN** (Every Singaporean A Naturalist) Biodiversity programme where lower secondary students were encouraged to monitor the urban biodiversity, particularly the bird biodiversity, in and around the school.
-The data they collected were uploaded on an online citizenry platform called iNaturalist for scientists and naturalist around the world to use for data interpretation of the biodiversity of the world.
+The data they collected were uploaded on an online citizenry platform called iNaturalist for scientists and naturalist around the world to use for data interpretation of the biodiversity of the world.</p>

-To deepen the students’ observational and reflective skills especially during the Circuit Breaker period, the students were introduced to a mindful activity called **Nature Journaling** in 2020.
-In 2022, to further create greater awareness of the biodiversity of Dunman Secondary School environment, a few praiseworthy nature journals were selected and published into postcards as part of the school’s outreach efforts to primary schools.
+<p style="text-align: justify;">To deepen the students’ observational and reflective skills especially during the Circuit Breaker period, the students were introduced to a mindful activity called **Nature Journaling** in 2020.
+In 2022, to further create greater awareness of the biodiversity of Dunman Secondary School environment, a few praiseworthy nature journals were selected and published into postcards as part of the school’s outreach efforts to primary schools.</p>

-To create greater interest in the biodiversity of Singapore, the students in the programme have been exposed to a number of external competitions and activities organised by Nature Society Singapore.
+<p style="text-align: justify;">To create greater interest in the biodiversity of Singapore, the students in the programme have been exposed to a number of external competitions and activities organised by Nature Society Singapore.
 Our students made the school proud by emerging champions in the **‘35th Bird Race for the Secondary School Category**’ in 2019 and the ‘**Inaugural Biodiversity Race in 2022’**.
 In addition, a few of the student’s nature journals were used as decorations in the ‘**Tree of the World 2021**’ fund raising project at Singapore Botanic Gardens.
-This is in support of Singapore’s ‘One Million Tree Movement’.
+This is in support of Singapore’s ‘One Million Tree Movement’.</p>

-Lastly, the Sec 2 students have also been invited to share their nature journaling experiences in this year’s **Inaugural NSS-ESN Symposium** to be held on the 4th of November 2022.
+<p style="text-align: justify;">Lastly, the Sec 2 students have also been invited to share their nature journaling experiences in this year’s **Inaugural NSS-ESN Symposium** to be held on the 4th of November 2022.
 To engage and stimulate interest in the biodiversity of Dunman Secondary School, the students have also created a game called ‘**Avian Watch**’ using the online gamification tool called ‘Genially’.
-This game will be used in the future as an outreach activity with external organisations especially primary schools and kindergartens.
+This game will be used in the future as an outreach activity with external organisations especially primary schools and kindergartens.</p>

 **Comments by students :**